favstats/TidyTuesday-1/TT.4.17.18/README.md

 The majority of this code follows the tutorial here: https://learnr.wordpress.com/2009/03/29/ggplot2_marimekko_mosaic_chart/.
 Some of the precentages are really small, so drawing a border around each category made the graphic look bad.
 I finally settled for a line to separate each country using geom_segment.
 I'm not a fan of the country labels.
 I played around with them but geom_text wasn't as flexible as I'd like.
 I'm also don't like how the legend is ordered but that is more due to the color scheme I chose than anything else.
 Not sure how I feel about the color scheme but this one looked the best out of the different ones I tried.

 Overall, this mosaic plot was a lot harder than I thought it would be.
 I'm spoiled by ggplot being fairly intuitive.
 This required a lot more manipulation to give ggplot2 the correct parameters.
 Not a bad graphic for my first mosaic plot.
-Code - mosaic.Rmd Plot - mosaic.png
+Code - mosaic.Rmd <br />
+Plot - mosaic.png

 Source: <br />
 Data - https://github.com/rfordatascience/tidytuesday/blob/master/README.md <br />